 The following study centers offer access to specialized research material and to the Museum's collections.
 Each study center has its own focus and policies.
 For general queries about works in the Museum collection, or if you do not know where to begin your research, please contact the Library.

-At the Abby Aldrich Rockefeller Drawings and Prints Study Center, researchers can access the Museum’s extensive collection of works on paper, including unique drawings, prints, illustrated books, artists' books and multiples.
-Files on works may also be available for consultation.
-By appointment only, Monday and Wednesday, 2:00 pm – 5:00 pm.
-E-mail email@example.com.
+At the Abby Aldrich Rockefeller Drawings and Prints Study Center, researchers can access the Museum’s extensive collection of works on paper, including unique drawings, prints, illustrated books, artists' books, and multiples.
+Curatorial files on works may also be available for consultation.
+Open to individuals by appointment only, Monday and Wednesday, 2:00–5:00 p.m. (please review visit guidelines).
+All course visit requests for the fall 2014 academic semester were due by July 1, 2014, and all course visit requests for the spring 2015 academic semester are due by January 12, 2015.
+(Please review course visit guidelines).
+E-mail email@example.com for application forms to request an appointment.

 Painting and Sculpture Study Center